 Welcome to the second episode of Coaching Skills for Leaders!
 Special guest this week: Matt Ross from Liberty Mutual

 How did things go with the listening assessment from the first episode?
-If you missed it, download it at:
+If you missed it, download the PDF here.

 For questions, comments, or suggestions visit coachingforleaders.com/feedback